Master Control Under Pressure

 Efficient Movement (From COM)

-→However, if you move with your core, the top and bottom parts naturally follow in a coordinated way because they are connected to that central point.
-This distributes the effort throughout your entire body, reducing impact and making movement more natural and easier to control.
+However, if you move with your core, the top and bottom parts naturally follow in a coordinated way.
+This distributes the effort throughout your entire body, reducing impact and making movement more natural.

 How Your Body Recovers Balance

 Your body is smart!
-It uses a sequence of strategies to keep you upright when you’re pushed off balance, starting with the most energy-efficient method first.
+It uses a sequence of strategies to keep you upright when you’re pushed off balance.

 1. Ankle Strategy